open-telemetry/opentelemetry-go/README.md

 ## Project Status

-**This project is currently in a pre-GA phase**.
+**Warning**: this project is currently in a pre-GA phase.
 Backwards incompatible changes may be introduced in subsequent minor version releases as we work to track the evolving OpenTelemetry specification and user feedback.

 Our progress towards a GA release candidate is tracked in [this project board](https://github.com/orgs/open-telemetry/projects/5).
 This release